prasad-pai/prasad-pai.github.io/READING_LIST.md

 ---

+This is a list of books I read.

 ## 2022-2026

+1. The World of Edena by Moebius
+1. Sakina's kiss by Vivek Shanbag
+1. Wolf Hour by Jo Nesbo
+1. The Examined Life by Stephen Grosz
 1. Where are you really from by Elaine Chou
 1. Middlemarch by George Eliot
 1. Mother Mary comes to me by Arundhati Roy